-I joined the department in September 2012 as a Chancellor's Fellow, and I have been a lecturer since June 2015.
+I joined the department in September 2012 as a Chancellor's Fellow, and I have been a senior lecturer since August 2018.
 Previously I was a postdoctoral research fellow at the Northern Institute of Philosophy at the University of Aberdeen.
 I did my PhD at the University of Texas at Austin, where I was supervised by Mark Sainsbury, and my undergraduate and masters at the University of St Andrews.

 Responsibilities & affiliations

 - Joint Session Organiser

 In 2015-6 I will be teaching the Philosophy of Fiction, and contributing to the lectures for Feminism, and in 2016-7 I will be teaching Fiction again, plus Knowledge, Ignorance, and Power.
 In previous years I have co-taught Mind, Matter, and Language, An Introduction to Philosophical Methodology, Themes in Epistemology, Scepticism, and History of Analytic Philosophy.

 My office hours are 1.30-2.30 on Thursday or by arrangement.

 I work mostly on issues in epistemology, philosophy of language and philosophy of mind, and I have a longstanding but largely underdeveloped interest in Wittgenstein.
 I recently finished a series of papers and a book critically engaging with the knowledge first approach to epistemology and related areas of mind and language, while my current research concerns first-person thought, particularly the phenomenon of immunity to error through misidentification, self-knowledge, and related issues concerning how we attribute mental states to ourselves and to others.
 I have also started working on politically-charged applications of speech act theory, and their relation to issues in epistemology.Epistemology, Philosophy of Language, Philosophy of Mind